datagrind/Notes/HTML/02_Web_Page_Building.md

 ## Page Structure & Layout

-An HTML page is comprised of two basic components: the header and the main body of the page.
+A HTML page is comprised of two basic components: the head and the main body of the page.
 A footer is sometimes added on after the main body, but this is optional.

 ```html